Amila3951/Visit-Balkans/README.md

 - **CSS**: Styling of the web pages, including responsive design for various screen sizes.
 - **Favicon**: Globe icon for the website.
 - **Image Optimization**: To enhance loading speed and overall user experience, images on this website have been optimized using image compression techniques.
 This reduces file sizes without significantly compromising visual quality.
 - **HTML Validator**: A tool used to check the HTML code for errors, ensuring it adheres to web standards and best practices.
-This helps maintain cross-browser compatibility and accessibility.
+This helps maintain cross - browser compatibility and accessibility.
 - **CSS Validator**: A tool that analyzes the CSS code for syntax errors and potential issues.
 It ensures your styles are valid and optimized, contributing to a smooth user experience across different browsers.

 ## Deployment